tidev/tidev-www/posts/2025/sdk_12_7_0_ga.md

 ![Titanium SDK 12.7.0.GA](/images/titanium-general.png)

-This version adds several new features to both iOS Android, including more parity APIs like `Tab#popToRootWindow`, `Ti.App.keyboardVisible` and `Label.letterSpacing`.
+This version adds several new features to both iOS and Android, including more parity APIs like `Tab#popToRootWindow`, `Ti.App.keyboardVisible` and `Label.letterSpacing`.

 In addition, some core Android libraries like Google Play Service have been updated and a rare crash when